garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 You may find it much easier to manage comments and users on the forum, rather than using the minimal WordPress comment system.

+Your IPB installation must reside on the same server as your WordPress installation.

+Requires at least: IP.Board 3.0 and PHP 5.2

 == Installation ==